 In this article

-LendingClub is an online installment loan provider that connects borrowers with peers who are willing to provide loans.
-It’s a great way to get a loan without having to go through a bank.
-However, like other peer-to-peer lenders, you’ll have to keep in mind that LendingClub charges an origination fee of 1% to 6% on top of its APRs.
+LendingClub is an online installment loan provider that eases the process of borrowing and paying back installment loans.
+You’ll be able to borrow up to $40,000 with a low, fixed interest rate.
+And, best of all, you can make fixed payments on the loan directly from your bank account without worrying about checks or other payment portals.
+You also won’t face prepayment penalties if you choose to pay your loan off early.
+However, like other lenders, you’ll have to keep in mind that LendingClub charges an origination fee of 2% to 6% on top of its interest rates.
 LendingClub also has fairly strict credit requirements and won’t let you apply if your credit score is under 600.
 If you have a credit score on the higher end, you might be able to get a very competitive rate.

 You won’t be disqualified from applying for a loan through Avant solely based on your credit score.
 While this is good news for those with past financial struggles, borrowers with excellent credit can probably find a better rate elsewhere.